 Don’t immediately assume that your baby’s fever, diarrhea, and red bottom are related to teething.
 Even if these symptoms occur at the same time, they are often caused by something else.
-For more information, see Fever, Diarrhea and vomiting (stomach flu or “gastro”), and Redness on the bottom (diaper rash).
+For more information, see Fever, Diarrhea, and Redness on the bottom (diaper rash).

 Your baby’s teeth start to form during pregnancy.
 At birth, she has 20 baby teeth, or primary teeth, that are still growing under the gums.